tf2classic/TF2CDownloader/README.md

 # TF2CDownloader
 Official tool for handling installation, updating, and more for TF2 Classic.

-Requires Rich, PyZstd, and TQDM.
-On Linux, we recommend using Apt to install the python3-tqdm and python3-rich packages.
+Requires Rich, PyZstd, TQDM, and HTTPX.
+On Linux, we recommend using Apt to install the python3-tqdm, python3-rich, and python3-httpx packages.
 Install PyZstd through PIP.

 PyInstaller is used to build this into a single-file binary.
 Buildscripts are included.